KapiMC/Kapi/CONTRIBUTING.md

 - Avoid nested if statements as much as possible.
 - Use `Log` instead of `System.out.println()` statements.
 - Prefer using `Option` and `Result` over `null` and exceptions.
-- Limit visibility of classe, methods, fields, and variables to the minimum necessary.
+- Limit visibility of classes, methods, fields, and variables to the minimum necessary.
 - Prefer composition over inheritance, only use inheritance when needed, and prefer interfaces over abstract classes.
 - Use design patterns appropriately, don't overuse or misuse them.

 #### Git/GitHub Specifics

 - Use clear and concise commit messages.
 If your commit does too much, either consider breaking it up into smaller commits or providing extra detail in the commit description.
 - Follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), use past tense where it makes sense.
 - Pull Requests should have an adequate title and description which clearly outline your intentions and changes/additions.
 Feel free to provide screenshots, GIFs, or videos, especially for visual changes.

 ## Documentation Guidelines